Welcome, students!

 Aalto home directories have a 100GB quota, and this is suitable for small use.
 Note that files here are lost once you leave Aalto, so make sure you back up.

-The IT Services for Research page contains some other cloud services which may be useful for data storage.
+The What file storage to use? page contains basic services which may be useful for data storage.
 Of the cloud services, note that everyone at Aalto can get an unlimted Google Drive account through the Aalto Google Apps service: instructions.
 Your Aalto Google account will expire once you are no longer affiliated, so your files here will become inaccessible.

 Software